lagom/lagom/docs/manual/java/guide/production/ConductRSbt.md

 sbt-conductr adds several commands to the sbt console:

-* `install` to introspect your projects and then load and run them within the sandbox
+* `install` to introspect your project and deploy all services within the ConductR sandbox
-* `generateInstallationScript` to produce an installation script to deploy your Lagom system that you can then tailor
+* `generateInstallationScript` to produce an deployment script for all your services that you can then tailor
 * `bundle:dist` to produce individual ConductR packages for your services
-* `configuration:dist` to produce individual custom ConductR configuration for your services
+* `configuration:dist` to produce individual ConductR configurations for your services
+* `cassandra-configuration:dist` to produce a Cassandra ConductR configuration
 * Commands from the `conductr-cli`

 We will use most of these commands in the next sections.